Skip to main content

 • Filter on/off: toggle to enable or disable the filter for this layer.

-• 1: filter type selector: click to open a menu of available filter types such as low-pass, high-pass, band-pass.
+• Filter type selector: click to open a menu of available filter types such as low-pass, high-pass, band-pass.

-• Reso: adjust the filter's resonance (emphasis around the cutoff frequency).
+• Res: adjust the filter's resonance (emphasis around the cutoff frequency).

-• Envelope: this bi-directional control adjusts how much the filter's cutoff is modulated by the envelop control below it.
-At the middle position, 0%, the envelope has no effect.
-Positive values cause the cutoff to open up as the envelope progresses, whereas negative values cause the cutoff to close down as the envelope progresses.
+• Env: this bi-directional control adjusts how much the filter's cutoff is modulated by the filter envelope to the right.
+At the middle position the envelope has no effect; positive values open the cutoff up as the envelope progresses, negative values close it down.

-• 2: filter envelope ADSR: in the exact same manner as the volume envelope, this control has 3 draggable points representing Attack, Decay+Sustain, and Release.
-Use these to shape how the filter's cutoff frequency changes over time alongside the Envelope control above it.
+• Filter envelope ADSR: in the same manner as the volume envelope, 3 draggable points representing Attack, Decay+Sustain, and Release shape how the filter cutoff moves over time, scaled by Env.

 LFO Tab